-For illustration purposes, I’ll share with you my personal assessment of one of my friend’s finances.
-Let’s call him Friend 2.
+For illustration purposes, I’ll share with you a theoretical friend’s finances. *Any similarities to people living are purely coincidental.
+LOL.* Let’s call him Friend 2.
 Friend 2 is a high-performing advertising account executive who has built his expertise through 4 years of experience with different advertising agencies.
 He’s kind of a big shot earning on the average PHP20,400 every 15th and 30th of the month.
 His current firm does not give other benefits though so other than that, he only gets the mandatory 13th month pay.
 He also does not have other sources of income.

 |SOURCES OF FUNDS (in PHP)||Per period||Annualized|